Darlaa's Story

 attend school daily despite the common cold that may occur.
 A major condition such as

 CRPS has exceptions, and the staffs don’t realize this.
-I was actually told to drop three of
+I was actually told to drop three of my

-isn’t right to do to anyone regardless of age.
+right to do to anyone regardless of age.

 The loved ones of these victims don’t quite understand either.
 Sometimes they may think the